 - Equips company formations with devices and operators that are significant combat multipliers to the force, both offensively and defensively; - Creates the conditions for a burgeoning population of Infantrymen mastering skillsets necessary for success on the future battlefield; - Establishes a foundation within the force to add emerging capabilities and equipment for immediate implementation into our formations, rather than a bolt-on capability; and - Provides for SMEs within the companies who will inform and train leaders at the lowest level, growing the knowledge base on how to employ and defend against the SUAS/C-UAS/EW arms.

-ne opportunities and threats on today's How might this look in practice?
+How might this look in practice?
 Let us reconsider the vignette from the beginning: